From Adam Smith to the 'Mahābhārata,' Dimple Kaul (AGI21, EC25) Is on a Mission to Read the World's Greatest Philosophers

 While she was already familiar with many Indian texts in the curriculum, revisiting them has “cleared a lot of cobwebs” from her head; reading the Ramayana from start to finish showed her where she had previously encountered abridged or creative interpretations of the story and allowed her time to tackle some longstanding misgivings about how the gods Rama and Sita are depicted—deities who occupy a place in Kaul’s life beyond the book’s pages.
 Although her colleagues at the seminar table tend to approach course materials with an academic mindset, Kaul has been delighted by their open-mindedness and respect while discussing spiritual texts from her own tradition.

-Looking towards the future, she hopes to continue drawing from her St. John’s experience to create a new program that brings ancient knowledge—much of which was lost in the popular consciousness after British colonialism—back to the mainstream; she believes that texts like the Mahābhārata can offer rich lessons for today’s leaders in public policy, administration, economics, and more.
+Looking towards the future, Kaul hopes to continue drawing from her St. John’s experience to create a new program that brings ancient knowledge—much of which was lost in the popular consciousness after British colonialism—back to the mainstream; she believes that texts like the Mahābhārata can offer rich lessons for today’s leaders in public policy, administration, economics, and more.
 “Sounds very lofty,” she admits.
 “But, you know, with divine guidance and blessings, I might achieve [it].”